 Sydney Thomas, Assistant Director

-Sydney Thomas will serve as the Site Administrator for all camp sessions in 2018.
+Sydney Thomas has serve as the Site Administrator for all camp sessions since 2018.

 She has had a longtime association with Hoops4Life Basketball/Life Skills Camps over many years as a camper and has been a camp coach since 2014.